co2-git/lib/README.md

 # lib
 ===

-A command line framework in bash
+A command line framework in bash offering a set of utilities/helpers to ease coding in bash.

-===
-### ALPHA VERSION
-===

 ## About

-I have developed `lib` because when I have to do a bash script, I often end up writing the same functions over and over again.
-I wanted to store them somewhere and to be able to easily import them in the scope of my script.
+lib offers a set of functions in bash that are helpers that can be called from the terminal or be included in the scope of a bash script.
+For better usability, functions are ordered by namespsaces.

 ## Usage

-`lib <function-name> [<function-arguments>...]`
+    lib <function-name> [<function-arguments>...]
+    lib --all # view all functions
+    lib --all --namespace  # view all namespaces lib --all --namespace Regex # view all functions under the namespace Regex lib --all Array.join # view documentation for specific function (here Array.join)

 ## Terminal user story